Web Content Display Web Content Display

 Abstract Submissions and Awards:

 Authors are invited to submit papers; preferably in MS Word or PDF format.
 The length should not exceed 12 pages typeset in a 12-point font.
 A detailed extended abstract will be considered if it gives a clear reflection of the key points of the coming paper.
 All submissions will be handled electronically.
-Authors should attach their paper or abstract to the completed submission form.
+Authors should submit their paper along with their abstract in the completed submission form, or note the paper will be submitted before the end of the Conference for publishing on the ECC Conference website.

 Presenters are invited to submit presentation proposal abstracts.
-A detailed extended abstract will be considered if it clearly reflects the contents and key points of the coming presentation.
+A detailed abstract between 250-500 words will be considered if it clearly reflects the contents and key points of the coming presentation.
 All presentation submissions will be handled electronically.
-Authors should attach their presentation or abstract to the completed submission form.
+Authors should submit their abstract in the completed submission form.

 Panel or Workshop Submission